 “This year has been different, but having adapted to using social media to share my degree show, this felt like an extension of that concept and hopefully next year, we will get to show our Massive Heedz for real!

-“Last year, as well as helping the pupils at Ysgol Dinas Bran produce artwork for the Fringe, I was a storyteller, sharing the information about the Legend of St Collen.
-And so my Massive Heed, Bras, was one of the colourful characters from the Legend.
+“Last year, as well as helping the pupils at Ysgol Dinas Bran produce artwork for the Fringe.
+I was a storyteller, sharing the information about the Legend of St Collen.
+So my Massive Heed, Bras, was one of the colourful characters from the Legend.

 Links Between Llangollen and Wrexham